Mother of the Maids (English royal court): Households of the Tudor queens

 According to William Latymer, Anne Boleyn held meetings with her maids of honour and the mother of maids Mary Marshall in the privy chamber, and "before the mother of maydes wold give them a long charge of their behaviours".

 Anne of Cleves brought a household with her to England, and in 1540 "Mother Lowe" was the mother of the "Dowche Maydes".

 Anne Poyntz was given a "billiment" head dress to wear at the coronation of Mary I of England, and took part in the Royal Entry.
 Anne Poyntz died in 1554, and Dorothy Broughton was appointed in her place as Mother of the Maidens.
 Dorothy Broughton returned to court from Woodstock Palace where she was serving in the household of Lady Elizabeth, then in the care of Henry Bedingfeld.
 Margaret Morton was sent to Woodstock to fill Broughton's place.
 In 1556, Dorothy Broughton and six maids of honour were each given a gilt "cruse" or cup.

 At the coronation of Elizabeth I in 1559 there were six maids of honour under the Mother of the Maids.
+At the Harefield Entertainment in August 1602, a lottery was staged and costume accessories were given to the queen's ladies.
+The mother of the maids received a scarf.